-Pastel ball pythons are beautiful snakes.
-But they’re also the basis of many designer morphs, where other morphs are bred with pastels to produce new and exciting kinds of ball pythons.
+Pastels, also known as ‘pastel jungles’ are the basis of many beautiful designer ball python morphs.
+This is where other morphs are bred with pastels to produce new and exciting kinds of royal pythons.

-The most popular is the regular pastel.
+The most common type is the basic pastel.
 Other popular morphs include the lemon blast, bumblebee, and axanthic.
-These snakes can cost anywhere from $50 to several thousand dollars, depending on the rarity of the morph and appearance of the snake.
+The price of these snakes ranges from $50 to thousands of dollars, depending on its scarcity.

 Pastel Ball Python Morphs

-Pastel ball pythons are easy to recognize.
-They’re a variable yellow color with a clean, high-contrast black pattern.
-Their yellow often fades into green, which is why it’s so variable—sometimes the green is more obvious, sometimes it’s not.
+Pastel ball pythons have a variable yellow color with a clean, high-contrast black pattern.
+Their yellow often fades into green, which is why it’s so variable—sometimes the green is more obvious, but not always.

-Their underside is a clean white color, and they often have white lips too.
+Their underside is a clean white color, and they often have white lips.
 At birth, their heads have a faded look to them.
 But in most specimens, as they get older, this tends to darken.

-The pastel ball python gene brings out the yellow to varying degrees, so if you breed a pastel with a pastel to make a ‘super pastel,’ they’ll be even more yellow.
+The pastel gene brings out the yellow to varying degrees, so if you breed a pastel with a pastel to make a ‘super pastel,’ they’ll be even more yellow.

-For the same reason, the pastel ball python is often bred with other morphs to make them more yellow.
+For the same reason, the pastel is often bred with other morphs to make them even yellower.
 They’re the parent of many designer morphs.

 They’re more yellow than your average ball python, but that’s about it.
-They aren’t a designer morph, i.e., one that’s bred from two parents of different morphs.
-They’re a naturally-occurring morph.
-They were imported to the U.S. in 1997 by NERD/Kevin McCurley.
+They aren’t a designer morph, i.e. one that’s bred from two parents of different morphs.
+They’re a naturally-occurring morph that was first imported to the U.S. in 1997 by NERD/Kevin McCurley.

 At the same time, they were imported by Graziani Reptiles—these two lines still exist today, and are slightly different.
 There’s a little disagreement over who brought them over first, and who bred the first captive ones.
 Graziani line pastels don’t brown out as they age like NERD line (‘lemons’) do.

 But at the same time, they don’t have a clear definition, and have more blushing.
-Which is better?
-It’s up to you.
-Both lines were found in the wild in Africa, where they were quite a bit more yellow than other ball pythons, which is why they were imported.
+Both lines were found in the wild in Africa, where they were more yellow than other ball pythons, which is why they were imported.

 - Lemon pastel pearl (2000)